 The Boundary Row range of wines is named after a Barossa tradition of using vine rows rather than fences to distinguish the different owners of adjoining vineyards, with fruit from the boundary row shared between the neighbours.

-Vineyard: Selected premium parcels of Shiraz from vines varying in age from 10 to over 100 years were sourced from vineyards in the Light Pass and Vine Vale subregions of the Barossa Valley.
-The vines receive minimal or no irrigation and are pruned for low yields to provide vine balance, maximum fruit quality and varietal characteristics.
+Vineyard Source: Boundary Row Shiraz was sourced entirely from the Kurtz Family Vineyard in the Light Pass subregion of the Barossa Valley.
+The vines received minimal or no irrigation and were pruned for low yields to provide vine balance and maximise fruit quality and varietal character.

-Cellaring Potential: Further cellaring will be rewarded although the wine is suitable for current consumption.
+Cellaring Potential: While suitable for current consumption, further medium term cellaring will be rewarded.
 I highly recommend that this wine be decanted prior to serving.

 Food Match: Boundary Row Shiraz is a great match with grilled, pan-fried or roasted meats, and full-flavoured dishes.